RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 	- however, can have problems, which may require simple reordering (usually because of I/O bound tasks)

 2. **Shortest Job First (SJF)**
-	- selects the task with the smallest total CPU time as the *first to be processed*
+	- selects the task with the **smallest total CPU time** as the *first to be processed*
 	- total CPU execution time is a need to know
 		- can be estimated based on previous CPU-bound phases

-	- provides a fixed set of tasks to minimize the average waiting time (reduce queueing of processes)
+	- provides a fixed set of tasks to minimize the average waiting and turnaround time (reduce queueing of processes)
 	- exponential average formula:
 		$$
 		\begin{aligned}